 There is no risk of scarring with PDT.
 Some patients have a lively response to PDT and experience marked redness of their skin which will resolve.
-Temporary swelling may occur with the lips and around the eyes for a few days.
-Darker pigmented patches, called liver spots, can become temporarily darker and then peel off leaving normal skin.
-(This usually occurs after seven to ten days).
+Temporary swelling may occur within lips and around the eyes for a few days.
+Darker pigmented patches, called liver spots, can become temporarily darker and then peel off leaving normal skin (usually occurs after 7 to 10 days).

-PDT is suitable for all patients with active acne lesions who have not had a response to antibiotic treatments and do not want to commence Roaccutane (due to the numerous side efffects).
+PDT is suitable for all patients with active acne lesions who have not had a response to antibiotic treatments and do not want to commence Roaccutane (due to the numerous side effects).

-PDT is a effective and safe treatment for active acne lesions.
+PDT is an effective and safe treatment for active acne lesions.

 Patients with dark skin types are able to be treated with PDT.
 The risk of hyperpigmentation is small if they are treated appropriately.
 If hyperpigmentation does occur, it resolves with appropriate treatment in 3-4 months.

 An initial Consultation at one of our Cosmetic Clinics in Sydney, Canberra or Adelaide will cost $120.
 This, is fully redeemable towards a procedure if you decide to go ahead.

 A single treatment of PDT costs $575.
 Discount packages are available.

 Do not use this website as a substitute for medical advice or self or other diagnosis.
 Seek the advice of a medical practitioner.